 During 2018 and 2019, the Foundation ran a successful programme of Local History Cafés, through the support of Crafting Relationships, MDEM, Tesco Bags of Help and our team of volunteers.

-Local History Cafés are community based heritage and wellbeing get-togethers for over 50s.
-We work with heritage organisations to tackle social isolation and loneliness through stimulating events, shared interests & stories.
+Local History Cafés are community based heritage and wellbeing get-togethers, aimed at tackling social isolation and loneliness through stimulating events, shared interests & stories.

 Twitter - @LocalHistoryCaf

 E-Newsletter (with all Crafting Relationships project information) - sign up at https://www.craftingrelationships.co.uk/e-newsletter/